-The historic Big Bend railroad tunnel was in need of a full-scale rehabilitation to reduce maintenance and potential line outages.
+The historic Big Bend railroad tunnel was in need of full-scale rehabilitation to reduce maintenance and potential line outages.
 Keller performed low mobility grouting to accomplish this foundation repair.

 CSX Transportation (CSXT) utilizes the historic 6,565-foot-long Big Bend railroad tunnel for mainline traffic on the Alleghany Subdivision.
 The tunnel was constructed in 1932 in Talcott, West Virginia.
 Traffic consists of heavy-tonnage coal and other freight.
 Soil and drainage issues combined with increased rail traffic, heavier trainloads, and concrete slab wear and tear have required maintenance over the years.
-In 2013, CSXT embarked on a full scale rehabilitation effort to reduce future maintenance and the potential of line outages.
+In 2013, CSXT embarked on a full-scale rehabilitation effort to reduce future maintenance and the potential of line outages.

 The bedrock under the rail ballast underwent many years of dynamic cyclical loads from the passing heavily loaded rail traffic.
 This coupled with drainage problems resulted in a softening and erosion of the bedrock under the invert slab in specific sections of the track, as well as around the tunnel liner in one of those sections.

 Keller completed the low mobility grouting in 17 specific sections along 1,200 feet of the tunnel to fill voids below the invert slab and improve the loosened subgrade.
-Tight spacing was needed because only limited volumes of grout could be injected in each hole because of the minimal overburden.
+Tight spacing was needed because only limited volumes of grout could be injected into each hole because of the minimal overburden.
 In one 200-foot long section, which suffered the greatest bedrock degradation, backfill grouting of the voids behind the tunnel liner was necessary.
 In order to support the tunnel liner during these temporary fluid loads, rock bolts were installed prior to the grouting.
 Following the backfill grouting, the tunnel liner was permanently tied into the rock mass with rock dowels.

 Because this was an active rail line, the work took place predominately at night for minimal disruption to traffic.
 Depending on the Owner’s traffic demands, train schedules and grout crew schedules were sequenced and scheduled on a weekly, daily, and sometimes hourly basis.